AlibabaCloudDocs/ddosbasic/intl.en-US/Anti-DDoS Premium Service/Pricing/Billing method.md

 **How to select a Clean bandwidth specification**

-You can select an appropriate Clean bandwidth specification based on the daily inbound and outbound traffic peaks of all businesses that have or will be connected to the Anti-DDoS Premium instance.
+You can select an appropriate Clean bandwidth specification based on the daily inbound or outbound traffic peaks of all businesses that have or will be connected to the Anti-DDoS Premium instance.
 Make sure that the Clean bandwidth of the instance is greater than the peak value of the inbound and outbound traffic of all businesses.

 **Note:** Typically, the outbound traffic is greater than the inbound traffic.